MartinBradbury/trihub/README.md

 ### Change Username

-This option alows users to change their username.
+This option allows users to change their username.
 This will change their username on all elements on the site.

 #### Change username Form
 ![Change Username Form](/src/assets/readme/unchange.png)